rcaneill/xnemogcm/README.md

 ## Requirements for dev

-We use *pipenv* to set up a virtual environment containing all needed packages to run xnemogcm and the tests.
+We use *poetry* to set up a virtual environment containing all needed packages to run xnemogcm and the tests.
-To install all the dependencies, type `pipenv install --dev` after cloning the directory.
+To install all the dependencies, type `poetry install -E dev` after cloning the directory.
 This will create a new virtual environment.
-Typing `pipenv shell` in the package directory will activate the virtual environment.
+Typing `poetry shell` in the package directory will activate the virtual environment.

 ## What's new

-### unreleased
+### v0.4.0 (2022-12-08)
 * Optimize speed
 * Add option to decode grid type from attributes
+* Shift from pipenv and setupy.py to poetry
+* Refactor data test to allow testing of multiple version of NEMO

 ### v0.3.4 (2021-06-15)
-* Adding some exemple
+* Adding some example
 * Bug fixes
 * Add option to compute extra scale factors